Migdalo/writeups/2016-cc3c-ctf/exfil/README.md

                 printed.append(qd_result_orig)
 ```

 From the output we can see that there is a file being transfered.
-Its name 'secret.docx.gpg' implies that the file is encrypted.
+The name of the file is 'secret.docx.gpg' which implies that the file is encrypted with PGP.

 ```
 2631222 -rw-rw-r-- 1 fpetry fpetry 4.4K Dec 17 13:31 secret.docx.gpg